 Five steps to bringing Persistent Identifiers and Linked Open Data together

 During the seminar on Persistent Object Identifiers, held on 14-15 June 14 2011, one of the break out groups investigated where the Persistent Identifier and Linked Open Data communities could connect.
-This resulted in the Den Haag manifesto.
+This resulted in 'the five steps'. documented in the Den Haag manifesto.

 The Den Haag Manifesto is available for download